 “It’s gratifying that over the years we have been able to support a large number of legislators who serve the general interest,” he wrote.

-For the record: After further reporting, CalMatters has concluded that a paragraph in this story was based on a fake document provided to a reporter from a source who was granted anonymity.
+For the record: After further reporting, CalMatters has concluded that a paragraph originally in this story was based on a fake document provided to a reporter from a source who was granted anonymity.
 The 83rd paragraph in the story was removed the day the article was published.
-It incorrectly identified the sponsor of a recent political event.
-It is not clear that the document, a flyer for the event that appears intended for distribution, was provided to anyone except the CalMatters reporter.
+It incorrectly identified the sponsor of a recent political event based on the fake flyer.
+The event host, the Democratic Leadership Coalition, advised that David Crane was not a sponsor of the event.
+It is not clear that the fake flyer was provided to anyone except the CalMatters reporter.
 CalMatters did not sufficiently attempt to confirm the authenticity of the document before publication, as it should have.
 CalMatters is also highly selective about granting anonymity to a news source, a standard that was not met in this case.
-CalMatters has not established that the source for this flyer was aware that the document was fake and the source declined to reveal how the document was obtained.
+CalMatters has not established that the source for this flyer was aware that the document was fake, and the source declined to reveal how the document was obtained.
 Prior to publication, the source also acknowledged to the reporter that there was no “independent corroboration” about the flyer’s authenticity.
-We take this matter very seriously.
-It is always difficult for journalists to seek a fair and complete understanding of complex and politically charged issues.
-It is very concerning when influential state players are willing to create fake documents to mislead journalists.
-CalMatters reporters are continuing to look at this issue very closely.
+CalMatters takes this matter very seriously and its reporters are continuing to report the story.

 more on election 2022 campaign money